Art ImmHERsive

 UX Methods I Used

-I worked as the Lead UX Researcher and developed the content and visual branding, alongside Liz, Varsha and Vanessa.
+I worked as a UX Researcher & Designer, alongside Liz, Varsha and Vanessa.

 Research phase: